Dedicated to Helping Dog Bite Victims

 Pennsylvania Dog Bite Law

-Unlike some states in which a dog owner is liable if the dog had previously bitten anyone in the past (“one-free-bite rule”), Pennsylvania does not allow one-free-bite to escape liability.
+Unlike some states where a dog owner is liable if the dog has previously bitten anyone (“one-free-bite rule”), Pennsylvania does not allow a one-free-bite to escape liability.
 In Pennsylvania, if the dog owner knows or has reason to know of a dog’s dangerous propensities, the dog owner is responsible for the dog’s actions.
-The dog owner must also keep the dog under reasonable control at all times.
+The dog owner must always keep the dog under reasonable control.
 Under PA Act 119, the owner or keeper of a dog will be held responsible for paying the medical expenses of a bite victim.
 This will apply even if the dog has no prior history of aggressive behavior.

-Under Pennsylvania’s Dog Law, a dog who bites another person must be placed in a kennel or another location approved by the investigating police officer, animal control officer, dog warden, or the Department of Health.
-The owner or keeper of the dog must pay for the kennel cost.
+Under Pennsylvania’s Dog Law, a dog that bites another person must be placed in a kennel or another location approved by the investigating police officer, animal control officer, dog warden, or the Department of Health.
+The dog’s owner or keeper must pay for the kennel’s cost.
 The only exception to this isolation requirement is if the dog is a service dog or police dog.

 Common Dog Bite Infections & Symptoms

-If a dog bite goes untreated, the following infections could occur:
+If a dog bite goes untreated, the following issues could occur:

 Group A Streptococcal Infections